charleennewland/blog/maturity_model.md

 #### What exactly do we mean when we say "Maturity Model"?

-A quick online search will produce numerous examples of maturity models applied across diverse industries.
+A quick online search will produce numerous examples of maturity models applied across different industries.
 These models help organizations identify organizational gaps and strengths, which they can then use to develop a proper roadmap to improve crucial workflows or initiatives.

 Picture a maturity model like a ladder; at its core, it's made up of assessment criteria, forming the rungs of the ladder, and various maturity levels, all tied together with a handy scoring system.
 It's like a roadmap for leveling up in excellence!